Advisors & Prevention Support

 Marvin D. Seppala, MD, retired chief medical officer of the nonprofit Hazelden Betty Ford Foundation and recipient of the American Society of Addiction Medicine’s Annual Award.

-Dr. Seppala is the author of several books, including Prescription Painkillers: History, Pharmacology and Treatment.
-He served as an ASAM board member for several years and has testified on Capitol Hill numerous times, including emphasizing the need to expand addiction-related education for all medical providers, starting in medical school.
+Dr. Seppala has authored several books, including Prescription Painkillers: History, Pharmacology and Treatment.
+He served as an ASAM board member for several years.
+He has testified on Capitol Hill numerous times, emphasizing the need to expand addiction-related education for all medical providers, starting in medical school.

 Chris-Gibson.jpg